 Enjoy an "Adult" Beverage

-You may not expect Disneyland to be the kind of place where you can get an "adult" beverage, and that's true in the Disneyland Park.
-Over in California Adventure, it's a different situation.
+You may not expect Disneyland to be the kind of place where you can get an "adult" beverage, but in fact you can.

 Time Travel at Starbucks